-5. Contents: Use full chemical names (no abbreviations) as well as the percentage by volume.
+Hazard category and %: List in fully (no abbreviations) all hazard chemicals in the container, and include their approximate proportions.
 These percentages should add up to 100%.
 If the proportions are unknown, indicate that the container holds a mixture and identify the materials as completely as possible.